UMAprotocol/UMIPs/UMIPs/umip-94.md

 ### Here is a breakdown on the whole deployment process of a new derivative:

 1. Our DAO address (which is currently a team address until the DAO is set up) calls `deployOnlySelfMintingDerivative()` of `Deployer.sol`.
-2. `Deployer.sol` calls `createPerpetual()` function of `SelfMintingDerivativeFactory.sol` and this function will use the `createPerpetual()` function of the contract `SelfMintingPerpetutalMultiPartyCreator.sol` that will call `SelfMintingPerpetualMultiPartyLib.sol` which willdeploy a new `SelfMintingPerpetualMultiParty.sol` contract.
+2. `Deployer.sol` calls `createPerpetual()` function of `SelfMintingDerivativeFactory.sol` and this function will use the `createPerpetual()` function of the contract `SelfMintingPerpetutalMultiPartyCreator.sol` that will call `SelfMintingPerpetualMultiPartyLib.sol` which will deploy a new `SelfMintingPerpetualMultiParty.sol` contract.
 3. In the process of deployment `SelfMintingDerivativeFactory.sol` uses the internal function of `SelfMintingPerpetutalMultiPartyCreator.sol` called `_setControllerValues()` to set the CapMintLimit, CapDepositRatio and Fee for the new `SelfMintingPerpetualMultiParty.sol` in the `SelfMintingController.sol`.